- What We Do

 - Case Studies

 If your company’s Google My Business account was hit with fake Google reviews in early December 2018, you’re not alone.
-Multiple marketing and review watchdogs recently reported that over 2,370,000 fake ratings were posted by less than 27 fake profiles in early December 2018.
+Multiple marketing and review watchdogs recently reported—which Google confirmed—that over three million fake ratings were posted by at least 37 fake profiles in early December 2018.

 According to review watchdog ReviewFraud, the recent explosion of spammy 4-star Google ratings started back in late September and still poses a threat.
 Each fake account executed an average of 64,000 fake reviews or ratings, highlighting the issue of automated or systematic review spam.